Post Overview: Best things to do in New York City in September

 - Juggling

-Or gawk at the amazing photography at Photofairs
+Gawk at the Amazing Photography at Photofairs

 New York City is one of the most photographed cities in the entire world.
-The stunning architecture paired with the interesting history makes the Concrete Jungle a photographers playground.
+The stunning architecture, paired with the interesting history, makes the Concrete Jungle a photographer’s playground.

 That’s why an event like Photofairs is a great addition to our list of fun things to do in NYC this September.
-Showcasing impressive photo-based works, digital art and new media — it’s a place folks go to draw inspiration.
+Showcasing impressive photo-based works, digital art, and new media — it’s a place folks go to draw inspiration.

-Held at the Javits Center it’s an event you won’t want to miss out on if you have even the slightest interest in photography.
+Held at the Javits Center, it’s an event you won’t want to miss out on if you have even the slightest interest in photography.
 Tickets should be purchased in advance.
-You can buy a day ticket for $35 or Run of Show ticket for $90, which gets you access to all three days of the event happening this September in NYC.
+You can buy a day ticket for $35 or a Run of Show ticket for $90, which gets you access to all three days of the event happening this September in NYC.

 Cheer on the Labor Day Parade

-Labor Day is a national holiday that takes place the first Monday of every September.
-It’s also a day that scores of people have off, so the city trades hands: locals leave and tourists come in.
+Labor Day is a national holiday that takes place on the first Monday of every September.
+It’s also a day that scores of people have off, so the city trades hands: locals leave, and tourists come in.
+But somehow, the Labor Day Parade manages to remain one of the best things to do in New York City in September.

-The Labor Day Parade starts where Fifth Avenue and 44th Street meet at 10AM, running north towards Central Park.
+The fun floats and charming location make it a fun way to spend a sunny September NYC day.
+The Labor Day Parade starts where Fifth Avenue and 44th Street meet at 10 AM, running north towards Central Park.

-It should go without saying, New Yorkers are passionate.
+It should go without saying that New Yorkers are passionate.
 Passionate about their food, passionate about their neighborhoods, passionate about their sports teams.
+New York has two football teams, the NY Giants and the NY Jets.

+With the football season starting back up again, one of the best things to do in NYC in September is to catch a game at a local bar or, better yet, attend a game in person.
 The atmosphere is contagious.
-Whether it’s the celebratory high fives with strangers or the colorful language used after a bad play, the experience is worth the effort when visiting New York City in the September.
+Whether it’s the celebratory high fives with strangers or the colorful language used after a bad play, the experience is worth the effort when visiting New York City in September.

 The Tributes in Light

 Although it’s a somber feeling, I encourage anybody who visits NYC in September to pay their respects at the 9/11 Memorial.
 There is no better time to do it than on the tragedy’s anniversary when twin spotlights light up the sky in tribute, all throughout the night.
+The lights can be seen at a great distance, so even if you can’t make your way to the memorial site, you can still experience the Tributes in Light.

-Eat your weight in cannoli’s at the Feast of San Gennaro
+Eat Your Weight in Cannolis at the Feast of San Gennaro

-Although Little Italy is no longer the Italian enclave it once was, the roots still run deep and there’s plenty of opportunities to eat and drink your fill (it wouldn’t be a real Italian party if you left hungry).
+Bless him because, in his honor, Mulberry Street fills with vendors selling cannolis, Italian sausage, gelato, and everything else appetizing you can think of.
+Although Little Italy is no longer the Italian enclave it once was, the roots still run deep, and there are plenty of opportunities to eat and drink your fill (it wouldn’t be a real Italian party if you left hungry).

-Just prepare for crowds unlike anything you can imagine.
-Mulberry Street is narrow as is, and during the Feast of San Gennaro more than one million folks squeeze into the neighborhood.
+Just prepare for crowds, unlike anything you can imagine.
+Mulberry Street is narrow as is, and during the Feast of San Gennaro, more than one million folks squeeze into the neighborhood.

 Stargazing on the High Line